Disability Resources and Educational Services (DRES) at California State University Northridge:

 Counselors may also share information about the accommodations approved for the student.
 Faculty members may obtain more detailed information if the student has signed a waiver allowing counselors to discuss functional limitations that accompany the disability and the specifics of his or her diagnosis.

-A student has informed me that she needs a note taker for my course.
+A student has informed me that they need a note taker for my course.
 Am I responsible for finding a note taker?

-Students registered with DRES who receive shared notes as an accommodation are responsible for filling out the necessary paperwork to receive a note taker.
-Note takers for DRES must be students registered in the same course.
+Students registered with DRES who receive shared notes as an accommodation are responsible for managing the online notetaker application process.
+Notetakers for DRES must be students registered in the same course.